 Free/Paid A "differential diagnosis PDA tool which helps you make informed decisions and is derived from the most trusted CURRENT Medical Diagnosis and Treatment."
 Available for free for Palm, Windows Mobile, and Blackberry.
 App does not require an internet connection.
 Available for $.99 for iPhone/iPad, Android, Windows 7 Mobile.

 UM-Subscribed One of the better sources for current best evidence on a wide range of conditions.
-App does not require internet connection and is available for iPhone, iPad, Android, Blackberry, Windows Mobile, and Palm.
-For mobile access, go to DynaMed and then click the "Mobile" link at the top of the page.
-You will receive an email with installation instructions.
+Mobile app does not require internet connection and is available from the iTunes and Google Play stores.
+To download, go to DynaMed Plus and then click the "Mobile" link at the bottom left of the page.

 Free/Subscribed Free version includes drug monographs, interaction checker, pill identification and medical calculators.
 Premium (pay) version adds disease monographs, ICD-9 codes, alternative medicines and more peripheral content.
 Internet access not required.
 Available for iOS, Android, Palm, Windows Mobile, Blackberry.

 ePSS (USPSTF Recommendations)